keatingsc/technical-writing/content/posts/best-practice-for-tech-docs.md

 * Do not use **Click here**, as this does not describe the target and negatively impacts SEO.
 * Use meaningful words or phrases in the link text for URLs.

-### Do not overuse tables
+### Use simple tables as quick references

-Use tables as quick references.
 Overly complex tables may be difficult to interpret, so strive for simplicity.

 ## Review your work